 - How does The Silent Way relate to self-directed learning theories?
 Would you agree with Knowles’ claim that ‘self-directed learning is the best way to learn?’
 Why/Why not?

 Yes I agree, the SW relates to self-learning theories and it’s probably the best way to learn because students are responsible of their learning (not the teacher).
-The process is student-centred so students achieve something on their own and feel proud of them and it’s a long-term learning, it doesn’t dissolve in time because the students do not memorize but retain.
+The process is student-centered so students achieve something on their own and feel proud of themselves and it’s long-term learning, it doesn’t dissolve in time because the students do not memorize but retain.

 - Do the students (or teacher) ever struggle with the lack of a clear structure or the concept of having to direct the lesson themselves?

-A SW classes can be very clearly structured and directed.
+A SW class can be very clearly structured and directed.
 I don’t recall any struggle.

 - What are the main disadvantages of teaching in this way?
 Are there any changes you would make to the approach?

 If you want to teach with the material, then the logistic is a main issue.
 A SW teacher needs space to display posters (charts).

 The other disadvantage is that the SW is not well known so it’s marginalised / not accepted by the educative community and the teacher is sometimes seen like the odd one by her non-SW colleagues.